Man struck by vehicle late Tuesday in Yorkville

-The Racine County Communications Center received a call of a pedestrian verses vehicle accident at 11:24 p.m.
-Tuesday, according to a press release from the Racine County Sheriff's Office.
-Patrol units responded and upon arrival they located a man that was not conscious but was breathing.
+The Racine County Communications Center received a call of a pedestrian vs. vehicle accident at 11:24 p.m.
+Tuesday, according to a news release from the Racine County Sheriff’s Office.
+Upon arrival, patrol units located a man unconscious but breathing.

 Members of the Racine County Major Crash Assistance Team and the Racine County Drone Team responded to the scene.
 Preliminary investigation revealed the vehicle was traveling northbound when the pedestrian entered the roadway.
 This is an open and ongoing investigation.